Someone I know has a brain injury

 - Find Headway approved care services in our Approved Provider directory

-- Search our brain injury solicitors directory for high quality legal advice
+- Search our Head Injury Solicitors Directory for high quality legal advice

 Our freephone helpline is another vital source of support and information that you may benefit from.
 Run by a team of nurses and non-clinical staff with experience and expertise in a variety of areas, the helpline is there for anyone who has a question about brain injury. regardless of the severity of your injury, or if you're a carer, family member or friend.
 It also exists to provide support to professionals working in the field of brain injury.